kingjinho/notes_datastructure_algorithm/src/algorithms/sort/README.md

     - `to use more efficient algorithm`
     - to read better
 - Stability of sort algorithm
-    - Do data with same key change after sort
+    - a.k.a Do data with same key change after sort?
     - In general, it does not matter
         - People don't usually care about it
     - Some sort algorithms guarantee stability